laradji/zabbix/README.md

 This cookbook install zabbix-agent and zabbix-server.

-By defaut the cookbook install zabbix-agent, check the attribute for enable/disable zabbix_server / web or disable zabbix_agent installation.
+By defaut the cookbook installs zabbix-agent, check the attribute for enable/disable zabbix_server / web or disable zabbix_agent installation.

 Default login password for zabbix frontend is admin / zabbix  CHANGE IT !